stella

 ← Browse all Infertility trials

 Infertility affects about one in eight couples trying to conceive.
-Treatment options range from fertility drugs that stimulate ovulation to in vitro fertilization (IVF), where eggs are fertilized outside the body.
-Success rates vary widely based on age, cause of infertility, and treatment approach.
+Treatment options range from medications that stimulate ovulation to in vitro fertilization (IVF), where eggs and sperm are combined in a lab.
+Success rates vary widely depending on age, underlying cause, and the approach used.

 What's actually going on in research